Bordered Heegaard Floer homology: Invariance and pairing: The bordered Floer homology package

-Starting from this cylindrical reformulation, suppose that our Heegaard diagram for $Y$ is equipped with a closed, separating curve $Z$ in $\Sigma$, which does not meet any $\beta$-circle and meets each $\alpha$-circle minimally, in at most two points.
-The constructions in this paper emerge when one considers limits of holomorphic curves in $\Sigma\times[0,1]\times \RR$ as the complex structure on $\Sigma$ is pinched along $Z$.
+Starting from this cylindrical reformulation, suppose that our Heegaard diagram for $Y$ is equipped with a closed, separating curve $Z$ in $\Sigma$.
+We suppose that $Z$ meets the following combinatorial requirements: it is disjoint from the $\beta$-curves---so cutting $\Sigma$ along $Z$ and the $\beta$-curves results in a surface with two components---and although we do not require that $Z$ be disjoint from the $\alpha$-curves, we still require that the result of cutting $\Sigma$ along $Z$ and the $\alpha$-curves results in a surface with two components.
+The constructions in this book emerge when one considers limits of holomorphic curves in $\Sigma\times[0,1]\times \RR$ as the complex structure on $\Sigma$ is pinched along $Z$.